pie-dao/docs/papers/pip-12-phase-0-staking-and-delegation.md

 ## Simple Summary

-Proposal for implementing a simplified version of the governance system described in [DAO's Departments with delegated governance](piedao.md) with the introduction of staking and delegation in the governance system, as well as vesting schedule for the unlocking of FLOUR.
+Proposal for implementing a simplified version of the governance system described in [DAO's Departments with delegated governance](piedao.md) with the introduction of staking and delegation in the governance system, as well as vesting schedule for the unlocking of DOUGHv2.

 This proposal purposely excludes elections of Teams and constraints related to having a minimum amount of tokens staked before receiving the delegation.

 ### Abstract <a id="abstract"></a>

-A user will be able to migrate DOUGH for FLOUR, stake FLOUR to vote on issues directly, or delegate to another address that can vote on their behalf.
-DOUGH holders create proposals, FLOUR holder can only vote on them.
+A user will be able to migrate DOUGH for DOUGHv2, stake DOUGHv2 to vote on issues directly, or delegate to another address that can vote on their behalf.
+DOUGH holders create proposals, DOUGHv2 holder can only vote on them.

 ### Motivation <a id="motivation"></a>